Rud156/News-Weaver/README.md

 * Add Badges For Unread News
 * Add A Deferred Reading List
 * Add Categorization for Favourites
+* Fix modal width and height for mobile devices

 ## Made With:
 * [Express JS](https://expressjs.com)